Choice vs Prime – Which Quality is Best for Grilling and Smoking

 Sharing is caring!

-Which cut of beef is best?
+Which quality level of beef is best?
 It’s more than Choice vs Prime.
 Cuts of Beef range from grass fed, to corn and grain feeds.
 But just because there is a grade does not mean that all beef is created equal.
 Choice vs Prime is a good start to define quality ratings, but let’s also talk about Grass Fed, Wagyu, and more.

 In the end though it comes down to flavor.
 And flavor comes from marbling and the beef itself.